-RGC COFFEE 3E SUSTAINABILITY VALIDATION ESCHEME - THEORY OF CHANGE 2020-2050 MAIN OBJECTIVES (3E PROGRAMS) Strategies METHODOLOGIES Products Outcomes Impact Fostering supply chains that enable people and the planet to prosper, by placing humanity at the forefront of RGC's operations.
-PROSPERITY - LAS FLORES DEL CAFE PROMOTE PROSPERITY AND WELLBEING OF PRODUCERS USING FAMILY-CENTRIC APPROACH TO PROVIDE SCALABLE SOLUTIONS THAT WILL SUPPORT THE ASPIRATIONS, RIGHTS AND DIGNITY OF PEOPLE.
-PROMOTE PROSPERITY AND WELLBEING OF 2.
-Enabling women to be decision-makers through financial inducers USING FAMILY-CENTRIC APPROACH TO literacy training, access to financial capital (transparent, self-vide SCALABLE SOLUTIONS THAT WILL SUPPORT managed revolving credit funds), and entrepreneurship.
+RGC COFFEE 3E SUSTAINABILITY VALIDATION ESCHEME - THEORY OF CHANGE 2020-2050 MAIN OBJECTIVES ( 3E PROGRAMS) Strategies METHODOLOGIES Products Outcomes Impact Fostering supply chains that enable people and the planet to prosper, by placing humanity at the forefront of RGC's operations.
+1. Creating a new social narrative to bring value to the role of women in the household and community, protecting and caring for children, and generating awareness among men regarding gender roles.
+2. Enabling women to be decision-makers through financial literacy training, access to financial capital (transparent, self-managed revolving credit funds), and entrepreneurship.
+3. Providing training and support to women and their families in good agricultural practices and post harvest processing techniques, ensuring access to technical assistance and resources for farming improvements.
 Target 2025: 40,000 families beneficiaries of RGC 3E sustainable coffee program.
 30% of producer promoters are women.
 Target 2050 (New): 60,000 families beneficiaries of RGC 3E sustainable coffee program.
 40% of producer promoters are women.
 Target 2025: 40,000 families impacted from investments at the farm level Target 2050: 60,000 families impacted from investments at the farm level PEOPLE - LAS MANOS DEL CAFE FOSTERING FARMWORKERS WELLBEING AND DIGNITY IDENTIFYING ALTERNATIVES TO MAKE EMPLOYMENT WITHIN THE COFFEE INDUSTRY MORE SOCIALLY VIABLE.
 1. Promotion of Decent and Productive Employment.
 2. Ensuring the protection and safety for workers.
 3. Promoting good and fair treatment for farmworkers.
 4. Collaborative work among multiple agents in the coffee value chain.
-4. Tours to share with other communities related to the achievement of indicators.
-Target 2025: Las Manos del Cafe farmworkers program has 16,000 beneficiaries: 4,000 farmworkers and 12,000 family members.
-Target 2050: Las Manos del Cafe farmworkers program has 30,000 beneficiaries: 7,500 farmworkers and 22,500 family members. target 2025: 4,000 farmworkers who benefit directly from efforts to close the gap on living wage while dignifying their work Target 2050: 7,500 farmworkers who benefit directly from efforts to close the gap on living wage while dignifying their work. producing coffee in RGC's supply chain while taking care of planet and communities.
-PLANET - TODOS AL AGUA SUPPORTING FARMERS TO RESTORE NATIVE ECOSYSTEMS, CONSERVE WATER AND MANAGE THEIR ENVIRONMENTAL FOOTPRINT.
+Work with producer promoters based on impact indicators.
+Access to farm improvements and other benefits based on a win-win model (results-based agreements).
+Tours to share with other communities related to the achievement of indicators.
+Georeferencing of all interventions.
+Collaborative work with other Target 2025: Las Manos del Cafe farmworkers program has 16,000 beneficiaries: 4,000 farmworkers and 12,000 family members.
+Target 2050: Las Manos del Cafe farmworkers program has 30,000 beneficiaries: 7,500 farmworkers and 22,500 family members. target 2025: 4,000 farmworkers who benefit directly from efforts to close the gap on living wage while dignifying their work Target 2050: 7,500 farmworkers who benefit directly from efforts to close the gap on living wage while dignifying their work.
+60,000 families are thriving producing coffee in RGC's supply chain while taking ca of planet and communities PLANET - TODOS AL AGUA SUPPORTING FARMERS TO RESTORE NATIVE ECOSYSTEMS, CONSERVE WATER AND MANAGE THEIR ENVIRONMENTAL FOOTPRINT.
 1. Restoring and protecting water sources, while promoting and investing in water saving strategies.
 2. Promoting reforestation, protecting natural ecosystems, and transitioning farms towards agroforestry.
 3. Rebuilding and restoring soil health to foster regenerative agricultural practices.
 4. Measuring and managing greenhouse gas emissions to promote climate-friendly supply chains. partners in the region to increase impact.
 Target 2025: Todos al Agua 3E program has 1,500 beneficiaries.
 Target 2050: Todos al Agua 3E program has 15,000 beneficiaries By 2025 2,000 TonCO2 are estimated to be captured in RGC supply chains from conservation or restoration by 2025, 20 millions of liter of water saved per year by 2025, 200 hectares restored with increased tree cover or cover crops

-Figure 1: RGC 3E theory of change.
+Figure 1: 3E theory of change.